Building a Custom Window Cornice

 Hello my friends, we are entering week 2, ORC Fall 2019: Building a Custom Window Cornice.
 Check out this easy DIY that will instantly dress up any window.

-This season for the Fall 2019 ORC we will be completing our Master Closet, which is directly off of our Master Bathroom that we completed this past Spring.
-That challenge plus our recent Master Bedroom Renovation just left us excited to finish up the Master On-Suite.
+This season for the Fall 2019 ORC we will be completing our Owners Suite Closet, which is directly off of our on suite Bathroom that we completed this past Spring.
+That challenge plus our recent Owners Suite Bedroom Renovation just left us excited to finish up the entire Owners Suite.
 Week 2 is all about ORC Fall 2019: Building a Custom Window Cornice above our window in the closet.

 WEEKS AT A GLANCE:

 Just in case you maybe wondering exactly what is the ORC aka The One Room Challenge here is the full scoop.
 This event was started by Linda Weinstein @ Calling It Home and is hosted twice a year, in April and October for the past 16 seasons.
 The ORC has hosted over 300 interior designers & home decor bloggers, that have joined together in this challenge to makeover one room in their own homes.
 The participants have a total of six weeks, from start to finish, to complete a full room transformation.
 Over 3,500 rooms have been transformed through the One Room Challenge to date, and many spaces have been recognized and featured by several prestigious sites seen here: